Top 10 Software Vulnerabilities + Vulnerabilities Definition

 3. Test Your Software

 Static code analyzers automatically inspect your code as it’s being written to identify any errors, weaknesses, or bugs.
-You can even apply any software vulnerabilities definitions.
+You can even apply any software vulnerability definition that would be applicable.

 How Klocwork Prevents Software Vulnerabilities